4 Steps to a Great Catholic Parish Digital Bulletin

 1. Design That Encourages Parishioners to Read

 Before you start laying out what goes where, make sure that you are working with an attractive newsletter template that clearly lays out everything you want to convey.
 A great way to do that is to “map” out what goes where and keep it consistent with each publication date.
+If you don't know where to start, LPi offers a free custom redesign of your parish bulletin when you use their bulletin printing services.

 Imagine that your parish is looking to share at least four articles in each newsletter, in addition to upcoming events, contact information, and a place that encourages parishioners to get in touch.
 Things that never change — such as the contact information and your “Get in Touch” call-out — can be easily copied over from the template, while the articles and event information will be copied and pasted into a block of copy.
 No need to shift where usual information goes, just keep it where parishioners can expect to find it and plan your articles and events around them.